TalaoDAO/Web3IDPay/use_case_and_implementation_strategies.md

 **How It Works:**

 - The beneficiary generates the `authorization_request` JWT (OIDC4VP).
-- The user’s wallet provides verifiable presentations (VP tokens and SD-JWT VCs).
+- The user’s EUDI wallet provides verifiable presentations (VP tokens and SD-JWT VCs).
 - The beneficiary validates the responses and directly receives stablecoins on its self-custody wallet.
+- Optionally, the beneficiary may integrate **Notabene as a direct API endpoint** to exchange Travel Rule data if cross-VASP compliance is needed.

 **Compliance (TFR & AML):**